 Taylor Hermsen, ABD, is a doctoral candidate studying with Dr. Jeffrey Sanders.
 Hermsen’s research focuses on the development of the Washington wine industry, particularly in eastern Washington, over the last 80 years.
 In particular, he is interested in the ways in which an agricultural region/community is able to reinvent its understanding of itself, its public image, and its relationship with the local environment.
 Eastern Washington presents an interesting case study since even after the change, it was still an agricultural region, but had increased focus on the development of agritourism and the production of more luxury-orientated products.
 Examining the changes and continuities in this process will form part of the basis for Taylor’s work.

-Matt Hitchen is a MA student studying under Dr. Lawrence B. A. Hatter.
+Matthew Hitchen is a second year MA student studying under Dr. Lawrence B. A. Hatter.
 He is originally from Upstate New York and grew up around Dutch, British, and German historic sites.
-Matt’s primary area of interest is in early colonial/American History.
-Most interested in tracing the values, ideas, and peoples who settled colonial New York, he will soon be researching Scottish migration in North America: 1700-1750.
+Matt’s primary area of interest is the history of the early republic and the values, ideas, and peoples who settled colonial New York.
+Matt is working his MA thesis tentatively titled, A Republican Education: The Politics and Ideology of Education in Columbia County, New York, 1778-1850.
 Matt double majored as an undergrad, earning a BA in History and Political Science before graduating with honors from SUNY Oneonta in December, 2016.

 In his spare time he enjoys sporting events (especially college football), watching movies, going for hikes, swimming, and traveling.